|

 cut custom parts that were made for this project.

-When it came time for the
+When it came time for the body

 carbon fiber seat

-Shots of the body in progress speak
+Shots of the body in progress

-completed, it was polished to a brilliant finish.
+was completed, it was polished to a brilliant finish.

 A "close to the end"